DIRECT MAIL OR JUNK MAIL?

 Product catalogues and brochures remain the dominant form of printed marketing collateral in the engineering and manufacturing sectors.
 Many of these are straight from what could be called the Ronseal school of marketing – they do exactly what they say on the cover.
 With competition intensifying across industry, however, they need to sell benefits, not features.
 Direct mail is the ideal medium, especially if it strikes the right balance between rigorous planning and intelligent creative execution.
 After all, even the Thebes papyrus offered a clear reward to generate response among its target market.

-To find out how direct mail can help to grow your business, call Iain Humphrey today on 01582 761212 or get in touch by email.
+To find out how direct mail can help to grow your business, call us today on +44 (0)1582 761212 or get in touch by email.

 To view some examples of our work, click here.